The Texas Society Chili Cook Off offers tasty chili, loads of fun, a wonderful setting and great music!

 The Texas Society of the Virgin Islands is a non-profit organization dedicated to raising funds for local charities.
 Wondering how much of a Texan you have to be to participate?
 We caught up with Lori Abbotts, Pepper Popper (or VP) of the Texas Society of the Virgin Islands and asked her.
 Lori answered; “Anyone is welcome to join the stirring committee or participate as a cook.
 We like to say we will welcome anyone from Texas, has been to Texas, has flown over Texas, can spell Texas… In other words, we won’t refuse help from anyone who wants to join us in putting on this huge event.”

 A huge event indeed!
 It started with five Texans back in 1984 in a backyard on the east end of St. Thomas and has grown to 6000+ spectators/chili tasters!
-Over the years it has moved to various locations on St. Thomas including For the Birds, Magens Bay, Brewer’s Bay, Sapphire Beach and Bolongo Bay and has gathered a following.
+Over the years it has moved to various locations on St. Thomas including For the Birds, Magens Bay, Brewer’s Beach, Sapphire Beach and Bolongo Bay and has gathered a following.
 It’s a hugely popular event for residents and visitors alike!

 Around mid-July residents start looking for the signs and advertisements with the date of the Chili Cook Off.
 Chiliheads have already been planning their entries, how to decorate their booths, costumes, type of chili; and come the day of the Cook Off they show awesome showmanship and provide tasty eating!